Wearable fitness tracker Fitbit IPO priced at $20 per share

-(Reuters) - Fitbit Inc (FIT.N), a maker of wearable fitness tracking devices, priced its initial public offering at $20 per share, valuing the company at about $4.1 billion.
+June 17 (Reuters) - Fitbit Inc, a maker of wearable fitness tracking devices, priced its initial public offering at $20 per share, valuing the company at about $4.1 billion.

 Fitbit’s IPO raised $731.5 million, after its initial public offering of nearly 36.6 million shares was priced above its expected price range.